ucancallmealicia/archivesspace-collection-control-toolbox/README.md

     * HeidiSQL - https://www.heidisql.com/download.php
 * GUI: Python 3.4+, `pymysql` module
   * Software Recommendation:
     * Anaconda - https://www.continuum.io/downloads.
 Anaconda is a free, open source Python distribution which comes with a number of useful modules for data analysis and manipulation.
-The `requests` and `pandas` modules are included in the installation, and `pymysql` is one of hundreds of modules which can be installed simply by typing `conda install <module_name>` into the Anaconda shell.
+The `requests`, `pandas`, 'lxml' and `pymysql` modules are among hundreds of Python add-ons which can easily be installed via the Anaconda Navigator interface.
 See https://docs.continuum.io/anaconda/ for full documentation and installation instructions.
 * ...Reporting Scripts:...
   * ...Python 3.4+, `pandas` module...docs: http://pandas.pydata.org